 Introduced in 1997, a Roth IRA is a retirement savings vehicle that lets you save for your retirement by paying the income taxes up front.
 When you’re over 59 ½, you can make withdrawals from the account income tax-free.

 Roth IRA’s are also not subject to RMD’s.

 While converting is the fastest way to accumulate a Roth IRA, you can also fund one like you would a Traditional IRA.
 However, there are some income limitations that could slow your account growth.
-The maximum annual contribution rate is currently set at $7,000 if you are over age 50.
+In 2020, the maximum annual contribution rate is set at $7,000 if you are over age 50.
 Also, if you are already retired and don’t have any income to show, you aren’t allowed to contribute.

 Though a Roth Conversion could have compelling results for many, it is not for everyone.
 Here are a couple of scenarios to consider